BlackriverOrg/anysolve-docs/docs/rest/ai-api.md

 ## Costs

-The execution of tasks by the REST interface costs as much as when running a task [manually](https://www.anysolve.ai/pricing).
+The execution of tools by the REST interface costs as much as when running a tool [manually](https://www.anysolve.ai/pricing).

 ## Personal Access Token